 Masamichi Miki1 and Yoshikiyo Ogino1

-1Department of the Materials Science, Himeji Institute of Technology, Himeji
+1Department of Materials Science, Himeji Institute of Technology, Himeji

-copper-nickel-tin alloy, cellular precipitation, grain boundary reaction, addition of silicon, age-hardening, grain boundary segregation, grain boundary precipitation, intermetallic compound, microstructure
+copper-beryllium alloy, copper-nickel-tin alloy, cellular precipitation, grain boundary reaction, grain size effect, age hardening, microstructure

 Please do not copy without permission.